estebanways/back-up-and-restore-custom-directories/README.md

 ⚠️ **If you use a different login password on the new computer**: The automatic unlock will fail.
 The first time an application tries to access a stored password, a prompt will appear asking for the password to unlock the keyring.
 You will need to **enter your OLD password** from your previous computer to unlock it.
 You can then use the "Passwords and Keys" application to change the keyring's password to match your new login password.

+#### back_up_and_restore_custom_directories_with_zstd/README.md

+A comprehensive guide to creating, verifying, and restoring backups using Zstandard (zstd) for faster and more efficient compression.
+It covers command examples, integrity checks, error recovery, and advanced techniques like dictionary-based compression to improve speed and consistency in repeated backups.

 #### Summary & Best Practice

 For the smoothest experience: